+This blistering rash can be painful, itchy, or burning, and may appear anywhere on the body.
 Shingles can affect people at any age.
-This blistering rash can be painful, itchy, or burning, and may appear anywhere on the body.
 Pregnant women, unvaccinated children and those who never had chickenpox are at greater risk if exposed to someone with shingles.
-Treatment can relieve your symptoms and limit complications as well as the spread of the infection. ($29)
+Treatment can relieve your symptoms and limit complications as well as reduce the spread of the infection. ($39)

 What causes shingles?

 - After infection with chickenpox, the Varicella Zoster virus remains inactive within the nervous system